Motivic multiplicativity of complete intersections: Motivic multiple twist-multiplicativity

-\begin{remark} (i) It should be pointed out that for different $m$, the notions are indeed distinct by the criterion provided by Proposition \ref{prop2.15}.
-The $m=2$ case is particularly interesting for obvious reasons; for convenience, we will usually omit the word '2-fold' in related notions, unless otherwise stated.
-In particular, $\mathfrak{d}(X)=\mathfrak{d}_2(X)$.
+\begin{remark} \leavevmode \begin{enumerate} \item[(i)] The notions corresponding to different values of $m$ are indeed distinct, as follows from the criterion shown in Proposition \ref{prop2.15}.
+The case $m=2$ is particularly important.
+Unless otherwise specified, we shall therefore omit the term ``$2$-fold'' from the corresponding terminology.
+In particular, we write $\mathfrak{d}(X)=\mathfrak{d}_2(X)$.

-(ii) By definition, motivic (2-fold) 0-multiplicativity is equivalent to that $X$ admits a multiplicative CK decomposition as defined in \cite{SV16a}.
+\item[(ii)] By definition, motivic $2$-fold $0$-multiplicativity is equivalent to the existence of a multiplicative CK decomposition in the sense of \cite{SV16a}.

-(iii) Roughly speaking, the motivic $m$-fold multiplicativity defect measures how far does a variety have a $m$-fold multiplicative CK decomposition.
-The vanishing of motivic multiplicativity defect means motivic $0$-multiplicativity.
+\item[(iii)] Roughly speaking, the motivic $m$-fold multiplicativity defect measures how far a variety is from admitting an $m$-fold multiplicative CK decomposition.
+The vanishing of this defect is precisely motivic $m$-fold $0$-multiplicativity.

-(iv) If $X$ admits a CK decomposition, then obviously $\mathfrak{d}_m(X)\leq 2mn$ and hence $X$ must admit motivic $m$-fold multiplicativity defect.
+\item[(iv)] If $X$ admits a CK decomposition, then obviously $\mathfrak{d}_m(X)\leq 2mn$.
+In particular, the motivic $m$-fold multiplicativity defect of $X$ is well-defined.

-(v) One can also define similar notions modulo any equivalence relation finer than homological equivalence (e.g. algebraic equivalence).
-Moreover, the notions can be extended to smooth projective families.
+\item[(v)] Analogous notions may be defined modulo any adequate equivalence relation finer than homological equivalence, such as algebraic equivalence.
+These notions can also be extended to smooth projective families.